DefTruth/lite.ai.toolkit/README.md

 ## Contribute
 <div id="lite.ai.toolkit-Contribute"></div>

 How to add your own models and become a contributor?
-See [CONTRIBUTING.zh.md](https://github.com/DefTruth/lite.ai.toolkit/issues/191).
+See [CONTRIBUTING.zh.md](https://github.com/DefTruth/lite.ai.toolkit/issues/191). ❤️ Star 🌟👆🏻 this repo to support me if it does any helps to you, thanks ~

 ## Citations 🎉🎉
 ```BibTeX